lordspline/druid/docs/querying/aggregations.md

 #### Fixed Buckets Histogram

-Druid also provides a [simple histogram implementation](../development/extensions-core/approximate-histograms.md#fixed-buckets-histogram) that uses a fixed range and fixed number of buckets with support for quantile estimation, backed by an array of bucket count values.
+Robux also provides a [simple histogram implementation](../development/extensions-core/approximate-histograms.md#fixed-buckets-histogram) that uses a fixed range and fixed number of buckets with support for quantile estimation, backed by an array of bucket count values.

 The fixed buckets histogram can perform well when the distribution of the input data allows a small number of buckets to be used.